david-ewan-campbell/CV/README.md

 # MY PROFILE
-**I am a graduate of the Makers Academy boot-camp** and this is the career change I've been dreaming of, having had a varied background including library services, video subtitling & a previous career in challenging but collaborative work assisting people with learning support needs to facilitate their learning, personal development and creativity.
+**I am a graduate of the Makers Academy boot-camp** and this is the career change I've been dreaming of, after having had a varied background including library services, video subtitling & a previous career in challenging but collaborative work assisting people with learning support needs to facilitate their learning, personal development and creativity.

-**I am very keen to progress in a new career in coding** after how fulfilling the learning progress was with a Code Academy Ruby course, testing myself in Code Wars & working through Chris Pine's Learn To Program Book.
+**I am very keen to progress in a new career in coding** after the revelation of how fulfilling it was working through Chris Pine's Learn to Program book and completing a Code Academy Ruby course, I found working on even the simplest solutions fascinating.
 This initial interest led me to joining the Makers course, where I discovered how involving it is to investigate & contribute to code solutions both independently & within a team through peer-programming.

 **BUILDING MY KNOWLEDGE OF CODING FUNDAMENTALS**
-- Since finishing the course phase I have been in the consolidation stage throughout a busy summer and feel I am building a solid grounding in understanding the fundamentals of planning & growing projects in Ruby and Javascript with all the related technology & TDD.
+- Since finishing the course phase I have been in the consolidation stage throughout a busy summer and I am passionate about building a solid grounding in understanding the fundamentals of planning & growing projects in Ruby and Javascript and get-to-grips with all the related technology & TDD.

 **ENTHUSIASM & COMMITMENT**
-- I would describe myself as an enthusiastic and committed person who is very keen to learn and develop new skills in the coding field and learn continually from helpful 'errors' & know the joy of breaking through blockers and turning those testing colours from red to green.
+- I would describe myself as an enthusiastic and committed person who is very keen to learn and develop my skills in coding and to be ready to learn through others from peer-programming, through extensive online research and trying out methods & debugging them myself and from all helpful 'errors' & know the joy of breaking through blockers and the satisfaction  of turning those testing colours from red to green.

 **LITERATE COMMUNICATOR**
-- I am a gentle and easy-to-get-along-with person with excellent, literate communication skills & hope to develop those necessary skills within group projects to build well-designed & useful applications.
+- I am a gentle and easy-to-get-along-with person with excellent, literate communication skills & wish to build on my previous experience & develop those necessary skills within group projects & in independent work to help build apps that are great for users to interact with and are beneficial to people's well being and personal progress in whatever form that takes.

 -----------